 - 3 tablespoons grapeseed or light flavored olive oil or applesauce (see notes)

 Preheat waffle maker according to manufacturers instructions.
 Also, preheat oven to 200 degrees F., for keeping the waffles warm.

 In a medium sized mixing bowl, combine the flour, sugar, baking powder, oil and non-dairy milk, mix well, until most of the flour lumps are gone.

 If using this Cuisinart waffle maker, or one similar, using a 1/2 measuring cup, scoop up batter and pour in the center of the heated waffle maker plate.
 Close the cover and wait until the light turns green.

 Gently remove and place on a wire rack in the oven until the remaining waffles are made.

-Store leftover waffles in the refrigerator for up to a week, or store in the freezer for up to a month.
+Store leftover waffles in the refrigerator for up to a week, or store in the freezer for up to 1- 2 months.
 When ready to eat, pop them in the toaster oven.